Skip to Content

 Jump to: Outline Researcher Team

-Sub-project 1 focuses on controversies around everyday property relations to inquire into the tenants and landlords responsibilities in maintaining housing, nature, community, and home.
+Sub-project 1 focuses on controversies around everyday property relations to inquire into the tenants and landlords’ responsibilities in maintaining housing, including nature, community, and home.

-This SP will advance an everyday perspective that starts on the scale of tenants’ struggles at several buildings in both case cities.
-By considering how responsible maintenance is legally framed and practised, as well as by analysing the socio-spatial transformations that result from associated responsibility regimes, this SP advances an everyday, intersectional analysis that puts the individual struggles of tenant communities into sharper focus and relates them to the workings of responsibility in current property regimes.
+By considering how responsible maintenance is framed and practiced, as well as by analyzing the socio-spatial transformations that result from associated responsibility regimes, this SP advances an everyday analysis inspired in feminist care ethics, that puts the relation of inhabitants with their environment into sharper focus and connects them to the workings of responsibility in different property constellations.

 SP1 Researcher Team

-Who is participating: Ifigeneia Dimitrakou; Hanna Hilbrandt, Ismene Ehrler, Nouri Abdelgadir
+Who is participating: Ifigeneia Dimitrakou; Hanna Hilbrandt, Ismene Ehrler